ekoindia/openapi-spec/markdown/README.md

 ### 1. Onboard User API

-Onboard your user (agent/merchant/retailer) on the platform.
+Use this API to onboard your user (agent/merchant/retailer) on the platform.
 This is required for your users to use services on this platform.

 #### Details
 - **Method:** PUT